Shoojan/ODS-FE/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Features
+1. Angular Version = 11.2.11, Node Version = 14.16.1, Port = 4200
+2. AuthGuard has been used to control the Authentication/Authorization flow of the project, where the token and some userDetails have been stored in localstorage.
+3. Bootstrap has been used for the UI portion. (source: https://www.bootdey.com/bootstrap-snippets/ )

 # Interface Designs

 *** Dashboard Layout ***